filamentphp/filament/packages/admin/docs/01-installation.md

 php artisan vendor:publish --tag=filament-translations
 ```

-Since this package depends on other Filament packages, you may wish to translate those ones as well:
+Since this package depends on other Filament packages, you may wish to translate those as well:

 ```bash
 php artisan vendor:publish --tag=filament-forms-translations